IeuanEvans/Data-Minning-Project/README.md

+Step Two: Data Cleaning and Processing

+missing data
-Step Two: Data Cleaning and Processing missing data columns to make sure your data is homogeneous and clean how you can link everything together to achieve your original goal.
+columns to make sure your data is homogeneous and clean how you can link everything together to achieve your original goal.
 Concatinagte some list

+Game stat data, team stat data, and datetime data are merge later into a feature file (.npz) for the ML algorithm (Lasso Logistic Regression)

 Step Three: Analysis